iden3/circomlib/circuits/README.md

 ## Description

 - This folder contains circuit templates for standard operations and many cryptographic primitives.
 - Below you can find specifications of each function.
-In the representation of elements, there are three tyes:
+In the representation of elements, there are three types, ties:
     - Binary
     - String
     - Field element (the field is specified in each case.
 We consider 2 possible fields: Fp and Fr, where p... and r... .)